-To further engage and educate residents throughout Mendocino County, a general public forum addressing fire safety and evacuation planning took place on June 22, 2020.
+To further engage and educate residents throughout Mendocino County, a general public forum addressing fire safety and evacuation planning will occur on June 22, 2020.
 Originally, four public forums were going to be held at different locations throughout Mendocino County.
-However, given the unanticipated COVID-19 pandemic occurring, it was decided for the sake of public safety, to conduct a single countywide public forum using Zoom Webinar.
-This method still enabled the general public to participate and ask questions.
-To inform the community about this event, a news release was developed which explained the nature of the project.
+However, given the unanticipated COVID-19 pandemic that is currently occurring, it was decided for the sake of public safety to conduct a single countywide public forum via a Zoom webinar.
+This method would still enable the general public to participate and ask questions.
+To inform the community about this event, a news release will be developed which explains the nature of the project.